 We are inspired by Waldorf Education.
 Developed in 1919 by scientist and philosopher Rudolf Steiner, Waldorf Education is based on a model of child development that addresses the needs of the growing child and maturing adolescent.
-Waldorf teachers see education as an art form, the goal of which is to balance and engage all of their students’ developing faculties.
-Rather than just accumulating facts, Waldorf students are taught to think, reason, examine and question, while an equally high value is placed on creativity and imagination – thinking “outside the box.”
+Our teachers see education as an art form, the goal of which is to balance and engage all of their students’ developing faculties.
+Rather than just accumulating facts, our students are taught to think, reason, examine and question, while an equally high value is placed on creativity and imagination – thinking “outside the box.”
 The child’s natural idealism is protected and valued in part because it is a great source of future possibility and enrichment for our society.

 Is a school inspired by Waldorf similar to Montessori?

 The philosophies are very different, though both are child-centered in that the curriculum was designed to be developmentally appropriate and to address the child’s need to learn in a hands-on way.

 We are not an art school, but all of our students will learn to play a musical instrument, paint, draw, sculpt, act and work in the handcrafts, because the arts are integrated into every subject.
 Using movement, music, storytelling, and a rhythmical structure, our teachers bring the material to life and help students develop a lifelong sense of wonder and joy in learning.
 By pairing the academic and the aesthetic, students are invigorated by the learning process.

 How strong is the math and science program?

 In the grades program the math and science curriculum is very challenging and comprehensive, and students are engaged in a way that is practical in the real world.
 Our graduates are critical thinkers and problem-solvers, and have found that their math and science foundation well prepares them in both public and private high schooling.
 A 2007 research study found that, compared to their non-Waldorf educated peers, up to twice as many Waldorf students go on to study science in college.